-If the trigger becomes loose - side to side - the set screws at the top of the yoke handle can be adjusted.
-Use a 1/8" hex wrench to tighten the set screws.
-DO NOT OVERTIGHTEN.
-The trigger must still move freely.
+If the Trigger becomes loose side-to-side, adjust the setscrews at the top of the Yoke Handle.
+Use a 1/8" hex wrench to tighten setscrews tight.
+Then back off one setscrew until the Trigger moves freely.

 - 5. Re-install blade collar and nut.
 Note: Do not overtighten nut because this can cause blade collar to warp and blade to wobble during cutting. - 6.
 Re-install guard.